 - The Social Darwinist: Declares the weak the playthings of the strong in the evil ending of the first game.

-- Vampiric Draining: He can drain life energy from wounded people to completely heal himself, while increasing the Evil Karma level.
+- Vampiric Draining: He can drain life energy from wounded people to completely heal himself, while also increasing his Evil Karma level.

 - Villain Protagonist: In inFAMOUS 1, Evil Cole is a selfish monster who would be perfectly happy to let Empire City be destroyed if it served his needs.